ibm-cloud-docs/virtual-servers/vsi_dedicated_instances.md

     </TBODY>
     </table>

-6. Click the **Cloud Service terms** and **Third-Party Services Agreement** checkboxes.
+7. Click the **Cloud Service terms** and **Third-Party Services Agreement** checkboxes.
-7. Confirm or enter your payment information and click the **Submit Order** button.
+8. Confirm or enter your payment information and click the **Submit Order** button.
 You will be redirected to a screen with your provisioning order number.
 You can print the screen because it's also your provisioning order receipt.

     A series of emails are sent to your administrator—acknowledgement of the provisioning order, provisioning order approval and processing, and provisioning complete.
 The provisioning complete email will include a link that will take you directly to your **Device Details** page after logging in to {{site.data.keyword.Bluemix_notm}}.
 Another option would be to log directly in to the {{site.data.keyword.slportal}}.

-### Provisioning your dedicated instances through the Devices menu

-Your second option is to provision your dedicated instances through the **Devices** menu from the main {{site.data.keyword.slportal}} page.
-The following steps take you through this process.

-1. Click **Devices > Device List**.

-    The *Devices* page displays all device types—virtual servers, bare metal servers, dedicated hosts, and NetScaler application delivery controllers—within your account.

-2. Click the **Ordering Devices** link on the right side of the page.
-    The **Order SoftLayer Product and Services** window displays.
-3. Follow the steps under [Provisioning your dedicated instances through the Devices](#ordering-dedicated-devices-menu) menu, beginning with Step 2.

-### Next Steps
+## Next Steps
 After your virtual server is provisioned, you can start managing it.
 For more information, see [Managing virtual servers](../vsi/vsi_managing.html).